openNDS/mesh11sd/README.md

         Option: disable
           Returns: "0" and exit code 0 if successful, exit code 1 if was already disabled

+        Option: auto_config
+          Configure auto config mode
+          Usage:
+            mesh11sd auto_config test | enable
+              Takes immediate effect, any current connection is likely to be lost, requiring re-connection on possibly a different ipv4 address test - turn on auto config test mode.
+A reboot will revert the auto configuration. enable - configure auto config mode.
+            Valid only when auto_config is disabled (default)

         Option: status
           Returns: the mesh status in json format